Oenologist

 Acid degradation

-Acid reduction in wine, also known as malolactic fermentation, naturally reduces the lively acidity after alcoholic fermentation.
+Acid reduction, also known as malolactic fermentation, reduces the acidity in the wine after alcoholic fermentation.

 Serving temperature